MAAXX Europe 2018 will be on 24/25 March 2018!

 Fully autonomous racing is challenging, that’s why we’re doing it!

 However, we want to make the barriers to entry as low as possible, so anybody can have a go.
 Drones and electronics are super-cheap, and the software is usually free.
 The course is simple enough that you can build a test circuit at home and develop your stuff.
 You really can pit your ingenuity against some of the largest aerospace companies and best Universities!

 Even if you’re not an avid systems developer, there will be plenty of thrills and spills for spectators!

 We have secured the prestigious Exhibition and Conference Centre at UWE, Bristol for MAAXX Europe.

 Parking is included in the booking fee.
 Food and drinks will be available on site but are not included in the booking fee.

 The main area is the red Zone C on the diagram below.
-This will house the netted race area (roughly 40m x 20m x 4m) and the Pit Lane.
-To the left (as you look at the diagram) will be the exhibitor area and display screen.
+This will house the netted race area (roughly 40m x 20m x 4m) and the Pit Lanes.

 The yellow zone below will house an additional netted zone for demo areas and opportunities to practice your flying skills with expert pilots from exhibitors and the University teams.
 This will be roughly 20m x 10m x 4m.

-We are also programming a series of Masterclasses around autonomous flight, control systems, and everything you need to compete at MAAXX2 (it’ll be a bit late to code a fully autonomous system overnight).
+We are also programming a series of Masterclasses around autonomous flight, control systems, and everything you need to compete at future MAAXX events (it’ll be a bit late to code a fully autonomous system overnight).

 - The course is a long oval; the straights are 25 metres long and 2 metres apart.